zhenging/hist207b/notes/04_industrial_revolution/govt_role_in_industrial_era.md

 #### Conclusion
 Please think about the following questions:
 1\.
-What’s significant about the national government keeping regulations and restraints on business to a minimum during the late nineteenth century?
+What's significant about the national government keeping regulations and restraints on business to a minimum during the late nineteenth century?
 2\.
 How did the hands-off position of the national government shape the course of the industrial revolution?